Microsoft caused a bit of a storm this week implementing a sneaky new tactic to get PC owners upgrade to Windows 10.

 Previously, clicking the red X on the pop up would cancel the update, now dismissing the alert simply implies consent.

 That’s annoyed a lot of Windows 7 and 8.1 users who, according to PC World, are disabling all critical updates.
-Essentially, they’d rather risk an infected PC than be pushed into upgrading to Windows 10.

 “I fear some segment of consumers will turn off Windows Update as a result,” Wes Miller, research VP at Directions on Microsoft, told editor Brad Chacos, who broke the story earlier this week, “which is a very bad side effect.”